Voice Analysis: Spectrography, Speaker Identification and Legal Aspects

 Last updated:

-Voice analysis closes Unit VIII of the UGC-NET Forensic Science syllabus, sitting next to fingerprints, track marks and biometrics.
-The bullet asks for four blocks of recall: the anatomy of the human voice apparatus, how a voice spectrogram is read, how a forensic examiner moves from a questioned recording to a speaker-identification opinion, and the Indian legal frame on voice-sample collection and admissibility.
-NTA likes this topic because it threads cleanly into expert-opinion and electronic-evidence questions under the Bharatiya Sakshya Adhiniyam 2023.
+Forensic voice analysis sits alongside fingerprints, track marks, and biometric systems as a means of linking a person to a recorded event.
+The four pillars of the subject are: the anatomy of the human voice apparatus, how a voice spectrogram is read, how a forensic examiner moves from a questioned recording to a speaker-identification opinion, and the Indian legal framework on voice-sample collection and admissibility under the Bharatiya Sakshya Adhiniyam 2023.

-Treat the topic as one anatomy diagram plus one short courtroom story.
-The anatomy carries the source-filter model, fundamental frequency and formants.
-The courtroom story carries Selvi 2010, Ritesh Sinha 2019, the lawful-interception frame, and the limitations defence counsel raises in every voice case.
-Forensic voice analysis is not speech recognition (which transcribes words); it answers the speaker question, "is this the same person?".
+The technical foundation is the source-filter model of voice production, which explains fundamental frequency and formants.
+The legal dimension covers Selvi 2010, Ritesh Sinha 2019, the lawful-interception framework, and the limitations that defence counsel routinely raises in voice cases.
+Forensic voice analysis is not speech recognition, which transcribes words; it answers the speaker question: "is this the same person?"

 - Fundamental frequency (F0)